kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 "Anything else?"

-"Only that the résumé must be generated from the _same_ source document to give _identical_ outputs in three formats: PDF, HTML, and `docx`.
+"Only that the résumé must be generated from the _same_ source document to give _identical_ outputs in three formats: PDF, HTML, and docx.
 That will make maintenance a [cinch](https://www.merriam-webster.com/dictionary/cinch).
 No other stipulations."

 ## The yeast gets to work